BayoKwendo/africa_countries_json/README.md

 # africa_countries_json
-The repository contain all the Africa Countries in json format
+The repository contain all African Countries in json format for your use.